Electric roof windows

 It’s worth noting at this early juncture that although skylights, rooflights, roof windows and roof lanterns are technically unique products, it’s fairly common for the terms to be used interchangeably.
-(Read our blog on the major differences between these skylights, rooflights and roof windows for more information.)
+(Read our blog on the major differences between these skylights, rooflights and flat roof skylight windows for more information.)